 To view the most recent edition of the "Laser Safety Program for Research and Teaching Laboratories" - use this link: http://www.safety.rochester.edu/labsafety/lasers/researchlasersprogram.html.

-This program is for both staff and students and discusses the responsibilities, training requirements, laser classifications, laser registration, and workplace recommendations/requirements for Class 3b and 4 lasers.
+This program is for both staff and students and discusses the responsibilities, training requirements, laser classifications, laser registration, and workplace recommendations/requirements for lasers.
 The program also addresses actions to prevent exposures and what to do should an exposure occur.
 This revision removes the required for laser eye examinations before lasers are used but retains any post exposure medical examinations.
 Please note that LLE has their own standalone program, registration, surveys, and training programs.

 - Laser Safety Training: All personnel using lasers or who have been assigned space within a laser lab are to participate in a laser safety training program.
-There are THREE options for training.
+There are two options for training.
 Please review the information below to verify you are taking the proper training program.

 - Personnel at LLE (staff members at LLE, visiting scientists using the facilities at LLE, and any other University personnel who may work for another department but have privileges to work with lasers at LLE and anyone else who visits/works on a part time basis at this location) must take LLE's Laser Safety Training.